AMV0027/AWS-Fundamentals-Notes/README.md

 AWS tells to use the MFA for Root account

-yCreating an IAM User Group: In the AWS console, navigate to IAM, and create a new user group.
+Creating an IAM User Group: In the AWS console, navigate to IAM, and create a new user group.
 Name it appropriately (e.g., "admins") and attach the necessary permission policies.
 Assigning Permissions: Use the Administrator Access policy for broad permissions or create custom policies for specific access needs, following the principle of least privilege.
 Amazon Resource Names (ARNs): Each IAM user group and other AWS resources have a unique ARN, which helps in managing and linking resources within AWS.